 Respondents were also asked the biggest drawback of choosing to practice in the study town.
 Fifty-one percent cited perceived negative characteristics of the community or family concerns.
 These characteristics included lack of access to urban amenities (like available goods and services, entertainment opportunities, or an airport), being far from an urban area, or simply too small or rural (21 percent); or too distant from the respondents' home, family, or friends (11 percent).
 Respondents also mentioned social characteristics, such as: lack of privacy or anonymity, lack of social activities or opportunities, a feeling of social isolation, lack of safety, or a community's bad reputation (8 percent).
 The drawbacks included economic characteristics, such as: lack of growth, high poverty or unemployment, high taxes, lack of available housing or high housing costs, and lack of employment opportunities for the spouse (7 percent).
-Negative human capital characteristics, such as: lack of cultural amenities (15 percent).
-The responses included cultural characteristics, such as: lack of cultural amenities (5 percent).
-The responses included cultural characteristics, such as: lack of cultural divisions (5 percent), and an area's lack of natural amenities or its adverse climate (3 percent).
+Negative human capital characteristics included a lack of available school options or low-quality schools28 and low education and health awareness or health status of community residents (5 percent).
+The responses included cultural characteristics, such as: lack of cultural amenities (e.g., arts and museums), resistance to change, lack of cultural diversity, and political/cultural divisions (5 percent), and an area's lack of natural amenities or its adverse climate (3 percent).